 Choosing which GP to see

-Once you have found a suitable GP, the next step is planning your appointment.
 It is advisable to book a double appointment for your first consultation to ensure there is adequate time to cover the assessment and referral process.
+The next step is to prepare for your appointment.
+We strongly urge you to follow the below steps which will help you feel empowered about your own or your child’s healthcare.

-If you are a parent or carer concerned about a loved one, another useful tool is the Feed Your Instinct (FYI) website.
+- Parent or caregiver to complete the checklist on the Feed Your Instinct website and print the report to take with you.
 Feed Your Instinct (FYI) is an interactive tool designed to support parents of children and young people experiencing different types of eating and/or body image problems.
-A checklist is available for parents that outlines changes you may have noticed in your child.
-Once complete, the website will generate a personalized report with a summary of the information you have provided that you can take with you to the GP.
+The checklist outlines changes you may have noticed in your child.
+The report will provide instructions to your GP on the appropriate next steps for your child.